Wednesday, June 8, 2022 12:00 am until further notice

 Closure map

-West section: Portage Bridge to Cliff heating and cooling plant (June to spring 2023)
+West section: Portage Bridge to Cliff heating and cooling plant (June 2022 to winter 2024/25)

-Centre west section: Supreme Court escarpment (June 2022 to winter 2023)
+Centre west section: Supreme Court escarpment (June 2022 to spring 2025)

-East section: Parliament Hill escarpment (winter 2023 to fall 2024)
+East section: Parliament Hill escarpment (winter 2023 – winter 2024/25)

 The NCC is currently in the process of planning for the rehabilitation of the escarpment directly behind Parliament Hill, immediately next to the Ottawa River Pathway, as flooding in 2019 significantly damaged the toe of the escarpment.